St. Clair, City (St. Clair, MI)

 Duties & Responsibilities

 A water treatment plant’s primary function is to purify raw water by removing contaminants and impurities, making it safe for drinking and other domestic uses.
 The St. Clair water treatment plant currently processes 2 million gallons a day!
-And is undergoing a $17,000,000 renovation
+And is undergoing a $17,000,000 renovation and upgrade.

 The Water Treatment Plant can be reached at 810-329-5276 between the hours of 7:00am-3:00pm.
 For emergencies outside of those regular hours, please call the St. Clair Police Department non-emergency line at 810-329-5710 for assistance.